sbakhour/DT/README.md

-# DT
+# SubDomain TakeOver
-Domain TakeOver TEST by sbakhour
+SubDomain TakeOver - Proof of Concept by sbakhour